If you received a traffic ticket in Ontario, you may want to file for a disclosure request.

 How To Get A Disclosure Request For A Traffic Ticket In Ontario

 Disclosure is a legal requirement and essential for a fair trial when you get a traffic ticket.
-You have the right to receive all relevant disclosure for free, but you must request it in writing to keep a record.
+You have the right to receive all relevant disclosures for free, but you must request them in writing to keep a record.
 You can request your disclosure package in either a paper copy or an electronic copy sent by email.

 If your case is in the Ontario Court of Justice, contact the Provincial Crown Attorney’s office for your disclosure package.
 Self-represented individuals can register at the Digital Disclosure Hub.
 To obtain your disclosure, you can verify your identity with: